Plan your visit

 For more information regarding directions and launch and parking fees, please refer to the Secret Beach Campground and Kayak Launch website.

-Access from Bamfield and Ucluelet to the Broken Group
+From Bamfield and Ucluelet to the Broken Group

 Paddling from Bamfield and Ucluelet is not recommended due to the exposed passages of Imperial Eagle and Loudon Channels.